Dishes Baked with Love

 Instructions

-1. Preheat oven to 350F.
-Spray a 9x13 casserole/baking dish with nonstick spray.
+• Preheat oven to 350F.
+Spray a 9×13 casserole/baking dish with nonstick spray.
 Set aside.

 Notes

-• Use pre-made gravy or use a packet of pepper or sawmill gravy.
-(That's not cheating, that's convenience!)
-I use a packet for extra gravy to serve on the side.
+• Use pre-made gravy or use a packet of pepper or sawmill gravy mix.
+(That’s not cheating, you’re making it at home 🙂 I use a packet for extra gravy to serve on the side.

 • Gravy can be made with ground pork, beef, or turkey.
 You can even toss in some cooked bacon.
 Because it is just a fact that bacon makes everything better.